ansible/workshops/exercises/rhdp_auto_satellite/3-convert2rhel/1.1-setup/README.md

   ![Example AAP Web UI dashboard](images/aap_console_example.svg)

-- Let's use the AAP Web UI to make sure our CentOS nodes are up and running.
+- Let's use the AAP Web UI to make a couple of preparations for the exercise.
+First, let's ensure our CentOS nodes are up and running.
 In the AAP Web UI browser tab, navigate to Resources > Templates by clicking on "Templates" under the "Resources" group in the navigation menu.
 Browse the list of job templates and click on the template `EC2 / Instance action`:

   ![Job templates filtered list](images/instance_action_01.png)